 Where treasury shares are cancelled then an amount equal to the nominal value of the shares cancelled should be transferred to a capital redemption reserve to maintain the company’s capital.

-Inform Direct makes it easy to record treasury shares as well as the sale, transfer or cancellation of those shares.
-It produces the require Companies House forms for each transaction.
+Inform Direct makes it easy to record treasury shares and their sale, transfer or cancellation.
+It produces the required Companies House forms for each transaction.